Spenz7/StudyFilter/popup/README.md

-Intend to add keyboard shortcuts to allow user to manually white/blacklist websites if needed As of now, no whitelist and blacklist is hardcoded.
+Intend to add keyboard shortcuts to allow user to manually white/blacklist websites if needed.

+As of now, no whitelist and blacklist is hardcoded.
 Will have to redo with chrome.storage for info to persist across sessions.